Abathargh/moody-go/gateway/README.md

 ## Installation

+Before proceeding with the following instructions, remember to generate the configuration file and the certificates, following the steps contained in the root directory readme.

 ### As a standalone application
 You can run the gateway as a standalone application, but you will need to pass the address of the broker you're using, and the one exposing the services API.